aksk8/terrafrom_eks_wordpress/README.md

 # terrafrom_eks_wordpress
-This is a small project for creating an simple word press application to deploy in k8 cluster using terraform
+This is a simple project showing how to deploy an word press application in k8 cluster using terraform, helm ,Jenkins CI and CD